Linguapress.com home Guide to England (in French) English grammar pages Travel guide to France Self catering accommodation in France

 MORE WORDS (a-z)

-to baptize: christen, accept as a member of a church - controversial: disputed, not always accepted - data bank: information bank - evangelical: proselytizing, trying to convert new members - friction: tension - missionaries: people who go to another country to spread their religion - nuclear fallout shelter: undergroung vault that can resist a nuclear bomb - ostracize: exclude from ordinary society - overtones of: resemblances to - perceived: seen - posthumously: after they have died - refute: contradict - retroactively: with effect that is pre-dated - trial: legal hearing before a judge.
+to baptize: christen, accept as a member of a church - controversial: disputed, not always accepted - data bank: information bank - evangelical: proselytizing, trying to convert new members - friction: tension - high-rise: with very tall buildings - missionaries: people who go to another country to spread their religion - nuclear fallout shelter: undergroung vault that can resist a nuclear bomb - ostracize: exclude from ordinary society - overtones of: resemblances to - perceived: seen - polygamy: one man having several wives - posthumously: after they have died - refute: contradict - retroactively: with effect that is pre-dated - trial: legal hearing before a judge.

-Make up one correctly structured sentence for each of the groups of words below.
+Starting with the expression in bold type, add more words to make up one correctly structured sentence for each line (a - j).
 Keep as close as possible to the meaning of the original article.
 You can use the words in any order, but do NOT change the verb tenses.

-2. Relative pronouns: Replace the missing relative pronoun in these sentences: (which, or whose?)
+Replace the missing relative pronoun in these sentences: (which, what or whose?)

-Salt Lake City is a remarkable city, one__________ center is not a high-rise business quarter, but a temple.
+1. Salt Lake City is a remarkable city, one center is not a high-rise business quarter, but a temple.

 MORE ABOUT THE MORMONS